-This pattern from the UK economy as a whole is somewhat reflected in the make-up of GVS Filter Technology UK Ltd's workforce, where the majority of line manager and senior manager roles are held by men.
-However, the majority of administrative roles within its sites are held by women and operative roles are fairly divided male to female.
+This pattern from the UK economy as a whole is somewhat reflected in the make-up of GVS Filter Technology UK Ltd's workforce, where the majority of technical, line manager and senior manager roles are held by men.
+However, the majority of administrative roles within its sites are held by women and operative roles are almost equally divided male to female meaning that proprtionately more roles of this type are filled by women.

 This can be seen above in the table depicting pay quartiles by gender which shows GVS Filter Technology UK Ltd's workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid 25% of employees (the lower quartile) and Band D covering the highest-paid 25% (the upper quartile).
 Although the argument is not exact, if there to be no gender pay gap, there would probably be roughly an equal ratio of men to women in each Band.
-Within GVS Filter Technology UK Ltd, the overall percentage of men and women employed is 64.6% and 35.4% respectively, which is only slightly different from the proportions employed in each of the 3 lower quartiles.
-It is only in the upper quartile that a noticeable difference occurs with 74.6% of the employees in Band D being men and 25.4% women, and even this difference is not very substantial.
-These results are in line with an increasing trend of recent years of more women in well paid supervisory, technical and sales roles.
-The figures for quartiles A and B should really be considered together as the hourly rates are almost the same thoughout both quartiles.
+Within GVS Filter Technology UK Ltd, the overall percentage of men and women employed is 62.1% and 37.9% respectively and the 2 upper quartiles show higher proportions of men and the lower two quartiles show higher percenages of women as we might expect.
+Compared to last year the percentage of women in the upper quartile has increased slightly but the proportion in the upper middle quartile has reduced.

-Turning to the actual gender pay gap figures, the mean gender pay gap has slightly increased from 15.8% last year to 17.3% this year and the Median Gender Pay Gap has increased from 0.0% last year to 5.9% this year.
+Turning to the actual gender pay gap figures, the mean gender pay gap has slightly decreased from 17.3% last year to 17.2% this year and the Median Gender Pay Gap has slightly increased from 5.9% last year to 6.0% this year.
 It is unlikely that these differences are significant, probably only relating to random changes in mix of the workforce.

-The proportion of men at GVS Filter Technology UK Ltd who received a bonus in the 12 months up to 5 April 2021 was 96.7%, while for women this was 94.4%.
-Last year the figures were 70.8% and 70.1% respectively.
+The proportion of men at GVS Filter Technology UK Ltd who received a bonus in the 12 months up to 5 April 2021 was 96.5%, while for women this was 93.1%.
+Last year the figures were 96.7% and 94.4% respectively.
+Again these differences are of no significance and are atributable to new employees not yet eligible for bonus.

-The mean gender bonus gap for GVS Filter Technology UK Ltd is 32.3% while the median gender bonus gap is 5.6%.
+The mean gender bonus gap for GVS Filter Technology UK Ltd is has reduced to 24.6% from 32.3% while the median gender bonus gap has reduced to 0.2% from 5.6%.